m-pawlicki/chirpy/README.md

 # Chirpy
-Twitter-clone that allows for user and "chirp" CRUD operations using JWT authentication.
-Has RESTful API.
+RESTful API for a Twitter-clone to manage users and "chirps".
+Has JWT authentication.
 Uses Postgres for database management and Goose for migrations.

 # Usage